edwill-themba/edwill-themba-blacklist-system/README.md

 7. If you have logged successfuly a dashboad will welcome you and you can add student and school and view them.
 8. I also imported the database is called jsbclab.sql you can use it.
+9. if you import csv file you need to open another terminal to project directory run this command php artisan queue:work --timeout=10000000